TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson_plan_1.03_script_mode_and_variables.md

 Hello World
 Hello World
 	```
-	3. Have students work on printing practice
+	3. Have students work on printing practice on the worksheet
 3. Variables
 	1. variable: a name that refers to a value
 	2. an assignment statement creates new variables and gives them values: